英文字典中文字典

 • amerce - Wiktionary, the free dictionary

-amerce (third-person singular simple present amerces, present participle amercing, simple past and past participle amerced) (transitive) To impose a fine on; to fine The person, in whose house the conventicle met, was amerced a like sum
+amerce (third-person singular simple present amerces, present participle amercing, simple past and past participle amerced) The person, in whose house the conventicle met, was amerced a like sum

 • Amerce - Definition, Meaning Synonyms | Vocabulary. com